 When you browse your daily newspaper or watch the evening news, most of what you are going to see from the Middle East has to do with violence and other forms of conflict.
 The region is portrayed as one with little diversity.
 Here at Your Middle East, we find that coverage very disturbing; it is incomplete, often biased, and lacks nuance.

 Today, most traditional news companies struggle with expensive organizations and red numbers.
-That’s not what we want to do.
+That’s not what we do.
 By engaging bloggers, activists, tweeters, and combining their stories with those of established journalists, academics, and experts, we offer a much more interesting soup than traditional media at a fraction of the cost.

 Ironically, this is exactly why many of the more established publications now turn to us for stories they can’t find in the news wires or from their few correspondents.
 The Washington Post in the US, Austria’s Der Standard, France’s Courrier International and Sweden’s Dagens Nyheter – all leading publications in their respective country – have republished or rewritten our stories.
 Just to mention a few.